-Aggregation: Aggregation is the mathematical formula by which Moodle will calculate grades.
-There are several aggregation options: Natural, Sum of Grades, Simple Weighted Mean, Weighted Mean of Grades.
+Aggregation: Aggregation is the method by which Moodle will calculate grades.

 The 3 grade type options are:

 Value - A numerical value with a maximum and minimum

 Scale - The scale available through Moodle is based on a particular theory (Separate and Connected ways of knowing) and is appropriate for courses built around this particular approach

 Text - Feedback only (cannot be aggregated into the course grade)